Shira Yalon-Chamovitz

 Shira Yalon-Chamovitz (שירה ילון-חיימוביץ; born 8 November 1962) is an Israeli occupational therapist.
 She is the director of the Israel Institute on Cognitive Accessibility and Dean of Faculty of Health Professions Ono Academic College.Her work has shaped Israeli accessibility policy, and she is a global advocate for recognizing long COVID as a disability, drawing on her personal experience as a survivor.

 She has made significant contributions to the field of accessibility for people with cognitive disabilities, having coined the terms "cognitive ramps" and "simultaneous simplification".

+From October 1, 2026, she will serve as president of the Levinsky-Wingate Academic Center.

 Biography

 Shira Yalon-Chamovitz received her undergraduate and Master degrees in Occupational Therapy from the Hebrew University of Jerusalem’s School of Occupational Therapy at Hadassah Medical School.
 She earned her Ph.D. in Educational Psychology from the University of Connecticut.

 Yalon-Chamovitz is a licensed occupational therapist and a leading expert in service and cognitive accessibility.
 She was the founding Director of the Department of Occupational Therapy at Ono Academic College, where she later served as Dean of Students.
 In 2023 she was appointed Dean of the Faculty of Health Sciences.
 She also established the Israel office of the Burton Blatt Institute, a global center promoting the rights and inclusion of people with disabilities.

 Before her tenure at Ono Academic College, Yalon-Chamovitz was a faculty member in the Department of Occupational Therapy at Tel Aviv University and a visiting scholar at the University of Washington in Seattle.
 Earlier in her career, she served as Director of Ancillary Services at Elwyn Jerusalem, a multidisciplinary center for individuals with disabilities.

 Shira Yalon-Chamovitz is married to Daniel Chamovitz, an American-born plant geneticist and the seventh president of Ben-Gurion University of the Negev in Beer-Sheva.